aryamanmaithani/aryamanmaithani.github.io/tuts/ma-105/responses.md

 subtitle: My responses to some of the anonymous feedback sent
 image:
 ---
+> "You are really helpful .I attended tsc class you took.And I really understand the concept .Thanking You"
+> \- Enthu Wala frieshie

+That's what I hoped to do.
+Glad to know I was successful :)

+---

+> "Thanks for taking the efforts to actually write out the solutions, they are really helpful.
+Hope I can do the same for a future batch."
+> \- Random Guy

+You're welcome!
+P.S.: Nothing is stopping you from making your own solutions for your own batch.
+I'm sure that there are plenty of subjects for which solutions aren't being made.

+---

+> "Can a continuous function with bounded and open domain be. integrable "
+> \- A person who is going to revolutionize whole world

+We only talk about integrability on *closed* domains.
+So, if you take a closed subset of your domain, then yeah, it'll be integrable on that.
+But we won't say that it's integrable on the domain itself as it's not closed.
+(Note that technically open doesn't mean not closed but the only closed and open subsets of $$\mathbb{R}^n$$ are the empty set and the whole set and the question doesn't make sense for those anyway.)

+---

 > "The solutions are very helpful!
 Thanks!"
 > \- someoneNotFromD1T5